 The Performances: Russell Crowe, Henry Cavill, & A Shakespearean Krypton Tragedy

 Next, the acting.
 Man of Steel features phenomenal acting performances all-around as well by a stellar cast.
-Russell Crowe steals the show as Jor-El and a God figure bringing Superman as Jesus to Earth, Henry Cavill brings a brooding beauty to the role of Superman never before seen but radically different and even likable while also displaying the troubles modern immigrants like even Superman would face in today’s xenophobic modern society, and Michael Shannon gives the performance of his career as General Zod.
+Russell Crowe steals the show as Jor-El and a God figure bringing Superman as Jesus to Earth.
+Michael Shannon gives the performance of his career as the bone-chillingly intense, angry, spitting, merciless General Zod.
 Heck, even the supporting actors consist of pedigree like Laurence Fishburne from The Matrix and Michael Kelly from House of Cards.
-Insanity.
+None compare, though, to Henry Cavill: who brings a brooding beauty to the role of Superman never before seen but radically different and even likable while also displaying the troubles modern immigrants like even Superman would face in today’s xenophobic modern society.
+Whereas Reeve was the perfection of comic book Superman lept off the pages of the inklings in 1939 and Routh was fine but too-emulative, it’s time to move on nearly a century later to something new and fresh for the world’s most iconic fictional character who started superheroes as a concept and genre.

 The Suit: Metallic Shine, Intricately Woven Design Patterns